oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Example

-The example belows shows a command the client invokes to perform token exchange at authorization server of domain A (https://a.org/auth) to receive an authorization grant for authorization server of domain B (https://b.org/auth).
+The example belows shows the message invoked by the client in trust domain A to perform token exchange with the authorization server in domain A (https://a.org/auth) to receive an authorization grant for the authorization server in trust domain B (https://b.org/auth).

 ~~~
 curl --location 'https://a.org/auth/token' \